Do High School Relationships Last in College?

 In this case, college becomes the biggest factor amongst American high school couples.
 The odds of a relationship ending increase dramatically when the individuals attend different colleges and the relationships become long-distance.
 Understanding this phenomenon is fairly simple, the average teenager will only have been exposed to their hometown and high school and the first few months to a year at college will be filled with tons of new experiences, places, and people that they simply have never been exposed to before.

-This is commonly known as the “turkey-drop,” which refers to the large amounts of college relationships ending during thanksgiving break, likely when the couple return to their hometown and visit after having several months of new experiences to settle into.
+This is commonly known as the “turkey-drop,” which refers to the large amounts of college relationships ending during Thanksgiving break, likely when the couple returns to their hometown and visits after having several months of new experiences to settle into.

 Just like with high school relationships only surviving past graduation 2% of the time, less than 2% of high school relationships will make it past a year of college.